 We always carry out a Home Check – see below.

 We sometimes have older dogs of 10 years and upwards looking for new homes and these can be financially supported by the charity in respect of vet bills.

-As a charity, the only monies we receive are from donations, and we therefore ask for a minimum donation of £125 from a new owner.
+As a charity, the only monies we receive are from donations, and as well as the Homing Charge of £20, we ask for a minimum donation of £150 from a new owner.
 This goes towards the substantial running costs of the Sanctuary – each year we spend over £18,000 on veterinary fees and medicine, £5,000 on food and over £1,000 on bedding.

 All dogs are provided with 4 weeks insurance cover, and they will have been microchipped, neutered or spayed, have had a dental check and been wormed prior to going to their new home.